 This module provides an introduction to the processes of absorption, distribution, metabolism, and excretion of drugs in both a descriptive and mathematical (pharmacokinetics) manner.
 You’ll supplement this by considering the mechanisms of drug action and toxicity.
 The module will develop a working knowledge of the processes involved in the disposition of drugs from narrative and mathematical standpoints.
 You’ll learn practice in drug dose calculations and form an understanding of mechanisms of drug action, and an appreciation of important principles of drug toxicity.
 This module is mainly lecture-based, with a supporting workshop.

-This module will deepen and extend the knowledge gained in human development structure and function (I) in Year One.
+This module will deepen and extend the knowledge gained in human development structure and function (1) in year one.
 You’ll cover topics such as referred pain, introduction to the pelvis and perineum and its general organisation, the back and spinal cord, head injuries and cranial haemorrhages, the reproductive system among others.
 A clinical review of the spine, abdomen and pelvis, and head and neck will be carried out on this module.
 The teaching for this module includes lectures, tutorials, review sessions, practicals (including cadaveric dissection) and workshops.

 Renal and Endocrine Systems